647: Circumcise Matters Edition

 I'm No Illusions.

-one of the difficulties of talking about white supremacy is that you kind of have to play along with the fiction that white is a meaningful category.
+One of the difficulties of talking about white supremacy is that you kind of have to play along with the fiction that white is a meaningful category.
+But it's not.

 I mean, we're culturally conditioned to see it, so it seems really weird the first time you hear somebody say that there's nothing to it at all, but there kind of isn't.